Government House on Australia Day

-Victoria’s Government House - one of the State’s major cultural and historic assets - will be open to the public as part of Australia Day celebrations on Thursday, 26 January 2017.
+Victoria’s Government House - one of the State’s major cultural and historic assets - was open to the public as part of the 2017 Australia Day celebrations.

-The Honourable Linda Dessau, AM, Governor of Victoria, and Mr Anthony Howard QC, are inviting community members to visit the house and its extensive gardens from 9.30 am to 3.30 pm.
-(Note: The self-guided tour of the State Apartments will be available from 10.00 am to 3.00 pm)
+The Honourable Linda Dessau, AC, Governor of Victoria, and Mr Anthony Howard QC, invited community members to visit the house and its extensive gardens from 9.30 am to 3.30 pm.

 Built in 1876, the scale, design and craftsmanship of Government House reflects the confidence and wealth of the gold rushes, and is regarded as one of the finest examples of 19th century residential architecture in the nation.